Reverend Lonnie Peek, April 5th, 2016

 LP: This would have been '68.
 This would have been in '68.
 The spring of '68 because it was starting to turn warm.

-Well, the crowd kinda dissipated.
+Well, the crowd kind of dissipated.
 We went over – we decided we wanted to do things to keep things calm in the neighborhood.
 So my brother-in-law and I we went over to Dexter.
 They running up and down Dexter acting stupid.
 So we're stopping them from breaking into buildings and stuff like that.
 All of a sudden, eight to ten police cars pull up.
 Surrounded me and my brother-in-law, had our backs up against the wall of the building.
 Had their guns pulled out.
 Called us every type of M-F and N-word you could think of.
-I really thought we was gonna die.
+I really thought we was going to die.
 So, after about – seemed like eternity, maybe seven – five to seven minutes – I noticed they just kept surrounding us.
 So my brother – I told Chuck, I said – let's just walk through.
 So we started walking.
 Chuck had this hat on; they told him to take that hat off.
 He took the hat off.
 We walked, around them, through them, started walking Dexter.
 I expected to be shot in the back.
 We walked to our car and drove off.
-That was one of those turning points in your life where you know, the lord had you – had found favor on you.
-'Cause we could have been killed, and they could have made up some dastardly story.
-So that happened in that era too.
+That was one of those turning points in your life where you know, the Lord had you – had found favor on you.
+Because we could have been killed, and they could have made up some dastardly story.
+So that happened in that era too. [phone rings]

 WW: When I asked you at the time, you were gonna say something about Mike Hamlin, I'm sorry I cut you off.